-A man who remains in the constant company of those bound by attachment to family and family members who continually tries to keep his sadhana – practice secret from everyone is the wise man who is deemed as a brahman amongst the brahmans.
+A man who remains in the constant company of those bound by attachment to family and family members and who continually tries to keep his sadhana (practice) secret from everyone is the wise man who is deemed as a brahman amongst the brahmans.

-In this manner, which sincere seeker of the Brahman will not want to know about IT, which is bereft of distinction and of markings, is still and constant and pure and bereft of all kinds of dualities which is the Atmā – Self, and kill the opportunity to do so?
+In this manner, which sincere seeker of the Brahman will not want to know about IT, which is bereft of distinction and of markings, is still and constant and pure and devoid of all kinds of dualities which is the Atmā (Self), and kill the opportunity to do so?

-A man who works tirelessly while engaging in his rightful duties, actions and inactions, does not accept charity, has a reputation beyond reproach among wise ones, free from outrage and tyranny, who is civil and polite without being overly friendly is a brahman considered to be a wise one who has understood and realized the truth about Brahman.
+A man who works tirelessly while engaging in his rightful duties, actions and inactions, does not accept charity, has a reputation beyond reproach among wise ones, is free from outrage and tyranny and who is civil and polite without being overly friendly is a brahman considered to be a wise one who has understood and realized the truth about Brahman.